tuva-health/docs/docs/data-quality.md

 ![Analytics Populated](/img/data_quality_analytics_populated.png)

 In the above image, `ed_visits` has returned 0 rows, indicating there is an issue with one of the fields used to create ED encounters or service categories.
-In this example, the user should go to the [Claim Line Fields](./atomic-level.md#Claim-Line-Fields) section to help identify the root cause of why `ed_visits` is not populated.

 #### Chronic Conditions